-- Sieve flour, baking powder and salt together into a bowl.
+- Mix flour, salt and baking powder together in a bowl.

-- Cover the dough with a piece of cloth or cling film and let it rest for half an hour.
+- Cover with a damp cloth and let it rest for 30 minutes.

 - Heat oil in a wide pan over medium heat.

-- Add garlic, ginger and sesame seeds and stir fry for a few seconds.
+- Add garlic, ginger, onion if using any and sesame seeds.
+Stir fry for a few seconds.

 - Take the pan off the heat and let the filling become cool.

-- Roll each part into a circle of about 3 inches diameter.
+- Roll each ball into a 3 inch diameter circle.

 - Repeat the procedure with the remaining dough and filling.

-- Cover the momos with a clean cloth till you get the broth ready.
+- Cover the momos with a damp cloth till ready to use.